Portrait of Sophie Kuemmel

 professional experience

-• Advised a client in the natural resources sector on a standalone claim for an alleged abuse of dominance, with a focus on primary and secondary market definition (2022–)
+• Advice to a client in the natural resources sector on a standalone claim for an alleged abuse of dominance (2022–)

 Selected